adrienpayong/Skip-Gram-Model-to-Create-Word-Embeddings/README.md

 In other words, the Continuous Skip-Gram Model predicts terms before and after the current word in the same sentence.
 We train the genism word2vec model with our own custom corpus as following:
   ```
  # training the model
-skipgram = Word2Vec(x, vector_size =100, window = 1, min_count=2,sg = 1)
+skipgram = Word2Vec(x, size =100, window = 5, min_count=5,sg = 1)
 print(skipgram)
 skipgram.save('skipgramx11.bin')
  ```
+- x: The list of split sentences.
 - size: The number of dimensions of the embeddings, which is set to 100 by default.
 - window: The greatest distance between a target word and the words surrounding it.
-The default window size is 5.
-- min count: The minimum number of words to consider while training the model; words with less than this number of occurrences will be disregarded.
+- min_count: The minimum number of words to consider while training the model; words with less than this number of occurrences will be disregarded.
 The min count value is set to 5 by default.
 - sg: CBOW(0) or skip gram(1) as the training algorithm.
 CBOW is the default training algorithm.